Project Management and Lean Six Sigma: What’s the Difference?

 “A project is, by definition, a temporary endeavor with a beginning and an end — and usually involves a predetermined solution to roll out,” says Nathan Navarro, a longtime Lean Six Sigma expert and instructor for the UW Certificate in Lean Six Sigma Management: Black Belt.

 Lean Six Sigma — named from the combination of the Lean Enterprise Management System and Six Sigma methodologies — is an approach that improves work processes throughout an entire organization, intended to satisfy both customer and leadership requirements.
-In this discipline, a Lean Six Sigma professional draws on unique skills and approaches to analyze business processes and workstreams to improve efficiency, productivity and quality, while reducing operational costs and process variation.
+Lean Six Sigma professionals draw on unique approaches to analyze business processes and workstreams to improve efficiency, productivity and quality, while reducing operational costs and process variation.

 “In Lean Six Sigma, we want to make sure we understand the root cause of a problem before implementing solutions,” Navarro says.
 “Also, there's no end to making improvements to daily work.
 It’s continuous, not temporary.”